 Step by Step Photos

-Begin by dicing one onion and mincing four cloves of garlic.
-Sauté both in a large pot with 2 Tbsp of olive oil over medium heat until softened.
+Begin by dicing one onion, mincing four cloves of garlic, and slicing four stalks of celery (about a half bunch).
+Add them all to a large pot with 2 Tbsp olive oil and sauté over medium heat for about five minutes, or until the onions are soft and transparent.

 Add a 1/2 Tbsp cumin, 1 tsp turmeric, 1 tsp cinnamon, and 1/4 tsp cayenne to the pot.